FabianSperrle/kirby-stats/README.md

 -------|--------
 stats.roles.ignore | A single role (e.g. `'admin'`) or an array of roles (`array('admin', 'editor')`) for which no data will be recorded.
 Default is "". stats.days | kirby-stats keeps a log of the total page views per day for the last `$day` days.
-Default is 5. stats.date.format | Any valid PHP date format string.
+Default is 5. stats.links | Whether to link to link to the respective page from the list of most frequently visited pages or not.
+Default is `true`. stats.session | Whether to store each hit (`false`) or one hit per session and page (`true`).
+Default is `false`. stats.date.format | Any valid PHP date format string.
 Will be used in the panel widget to display the recorded per-day values.
-Default is `d.m.y`. stats.links | Whether to link to link to the respective page from the list of most frequently visited pages or not.
-Default is `true`. stats.session | Whether to store each hit (`false`) or one hit per session and page (`true`).
-Default is `false`.
+Default is `d.m.y`. stats.format | Output format for the list in the widget.
+Options are `percentage`, `absolute` and `both`.
+Default is `percentage`.

 ## Authors